 The discovery of high-grade REE mineralization at the East Taylor and the Carbon target areas expanded the area of known REE mineralization outside of the Bull Hill and Whitetail Ridge deposits.
-The data indicates that the Bear Lodge REE Project area covers a crudely elliptical area that extends approximately 1,750 meters northwest-southeast by 1,300 meters northeast-southwest.
+The data indicates that the Bear Lodge REE Project area covers a crudely elliptical area that extends approximately 1,750 meters (5,741 feet) northwest-southeast by 1,300 meters (4,265 feet) northeast-southwest.
 The Carbon exploration target area is located northwest of the Bull Hill deposit, and the East Taylor Target Area is located west of the Bull Hill deposit.
 Drill assay data from the East Taylor and the Carbon target areas identify these areas as zones of HREE-enrichment relative to the Bull Hill deposit.
-These two exploration target areas, along with the Whitetail Ridge deposit, are peripheral to the Bull Hill deposit.
-The discovery of these target areas indicates good potential for additional deposits of high-grade REE in the western half of the Bear Lodge REE Project, and those deposits appear to be particularly enriched in HREE.
+These two exploration target areas, along with the Whitetail Ridge deposits of high-grade REE in the western half of the Bear Lodge REE Project, and those deposits appear to be particularly enriched in HREE.